Prosecution of Ottoman war criminals after World War I: Question of war guilt

 Also up on trial were the decision makers which dragged the Ottoman Empire into war.
-Istanbul came to the consensus that the CUP leadership were adventurists which treasonously dragged the country into a disastrous war out of choice, while nationalists claimed the war was forced on the nation.
+Istanbul came to the consensus that CUP leadership were adventurists that treasonously dragged the country into a disastrous war of choice, while nationalists claimed the war was forced on the nation.
 Upon the signing of the Amasya Protocol, a brief rapprochement opened between Istanbul and the nationalists.
 The Committee of Representation (then in Sivas, soon in Ankara) declared that it had no connection with the CUP and endorsed legal proceedings against those which committed crimes of aggression and war crimes.
 However the agreement between the two parties restricted the scope of punishment to only cabinet members.

 Findings of the Commission of 15

 In January 1919, delegates of the big five (United States, Britain, France, Italy, Japan) recommended establishing the Commission on the Responsibility of the Authors of the War and Enforcement of Penalties, also known as the commission of 15, to set up a frame work to allow for the prosecution of war crimes.
 This commission soon concluded that World War I was started by Germany in a premeditated fashion, and that the Ottoman Empire and Bulgaria were responsible for assisting in Germany's quest to wage a war.
 The report published accused the Central Powers of conducting the war in a "barbaric or illegitimate manner that violates established laws, the traditions of war and the principles of humanity."
 Highlighted was the treatment of Armenians and Greeks by the Ottoman government, of which it was accused in multiple and repeated instances of two types of crimes: those committed by one state against the armed forces of another state or its subjects while under occupation (war crime) and crimes against its own citizens on their own sovereign territory (crime against humanity).
 This was the first time a distinction was made between these two concepts.

 After a debate over what framework of international law to try CUP leaders, it was decided to try them on the basis of the humanitarian principles of the Hague Conventions: "Any person within enemy countries accused of crimes against humanity or against the laws and customs of war shall be criminally prosecuted, regardless of [their] position or rank, including heads of state."
 Less unanimous among the commission was where and what type of tribunal would be established.
-The commission of 15 presented their findings to the Council of 10 on 29 March, the powerful decision making body of the Paris Peace Conference, in a tense atmosphere due to increasing tensions between the victors.
+The commission of 15 presented their findings to the Council of 10 on 29 March, the powerful decision-making body of the Paris Peace Conference, in a tense atmosphere due to increasing tensions between the victors.
 On 9 April, Woodrow Wilson dropped previous objections to what those in his government derided as a "Law of Humanity", and it was decided to try war criminals in military tribunals (instead of an international court) for "crimes against the law of war."
 Wilson acknowledged the application of this charge was nearly impossible to deliver justice.